Diabetic vs. Diabetes

 At our house, we used to call the Fed-Ex delivery van “the pincher truck.”

 Henry’s almost two years into living with diabetes.
-He wears a pump and CGM (continuous glucose monitor), and he understands why.
+He wears a pump and continuous glucose monitor (CGM), and he understands why.
 He’s also learned that sometimes toys come out of the pincher truck.
 He’s learning there’s never just one thing in this world.
 There are people, and some of those people have diabetes.

 The first line of the 2016 Standards of Medical Care in Diabetes Introduction reads, “Diabetes is a complex, chronic illness requiring continuous medical care with multifactorial risk-reduction strategies beyond glycemic control.
 Ongoing patient self-management education and support are critical to preventing acute complications and reducing the risk of long-term complications.”
 That’s some heavy shit.

 My son needs strength and confidence to take the extra steps of self-care to manage his disease.
-At five-years-old, he’s already making sacrifices that are necessary to live a healthy life with diabetes.
+At 5 years old, he’s already making sacrifices that are necessary to live a healthy life with diabetes.
 Those first seeds of strength and confidence come from others seeing him as a person first, not a condition.